FBerding/aifeducation/README.md

 Instead, AI uses this part of data to learn on its own.
 Thus, educators and researchers only have to provide additional data for the AI’s learning process without coding it themselves.
-This offers the possibility to add more data to the training process and to reduce labor costs.
+This offers the possibility to add more data to the training process and reduce labor cost.

 ### Evaluating Performance